 The UK Council for International Student Affairs (UKCISA) has guidance for international students and a dedicated advice line for queries.
 Its website also features a number of blog posts on mental health and tips for working remotely.

-Universities UK has collated information from different sources to provide an extensive FAQ page for current and future international students.
+Universities UK has collated information from different sources to provide an extensive international updates and FAQ page for current and future international students.

-The Erasmus+ website has an FAQ page about the impact of the pandemic on the programme.
+The Erasmus+ website has an Erasmus+ FAQ page about the impact of the pandemic on the programme.

 The British Council features guidance for current and prospective international students on its website, as well as free online courses.
 Following surveys in China, India and Pakistan, it has published information on the impact of coronavirus on overseas study plans in East Asia.